jfishe/vimfiles/README.md

 ```

 - Create/update a conda environment compatible with `python3/dyn`.
-- Install [Miniconda] if needed, and create or update conda env vim-python.
+- Install [Miniforge] if needed, and create or update conda env vim-python.
 - Copy Vim batch files to `$env:LOCALAPPDATA\Microsoft\WindowsApps`:
   - They are needed to activate the vim-python conda environment, prior to
     starting Vim.